ymollard/python-advanced-slides/exercises.md

   - a **value during celebrations** (e.g. Christmas ; high R0)
   - a regular value for all other periods
 - Time is measured in number of days from day 0, for a certain **simulation duration**
-- **Incubation time** is taken into account: it is materialized by a delay of a few days every time the R0 changes
 - Lockdown is triggered automatically when the number of contaminations goes beyond a **critical threshold**, causing the R0 to decrease.

 **Bold values** are taken as parameters of the simulation.